mcjauregui72/CNN_MedImageClassification/README.md

 11. Added custom layers on top of the ResNet50-based base to allow the final model to complete our four-class classification task and to be ensembled and chained with the other submodel.
     * Both the BatchNormalization and Dropout layers helped improve generalization on unseen data.
-    * The Dense(256, activation='relu) layer learned more complex patterns from the high-level features provided by ResNet50
+    * The Dense(256, activation='relu') layer learned more complex patterns from the high-level features provided by ResNet50
     * These more complex patterns became relevant to our classification task
-    * The ReLU activation function supported the custom layers to model more intricate relationships between features
+    * The relu activation function supported the custom layers to model more intricate relationships between features
     * Dropout(0.25) was intended to prevent overfitting by forcing the model to learn more robust features and preventing it from becoming too reliant on specific neurons

 12. Defined identical output layers in each submodel: